aiida-vasp/aiida-vasp/docs/source/tutorials/run_vasp_builder.rst

       :diff: ../../../tutorials/run_sic.py

-   The plugin will then set the correct ``ISIF`` and ``EDIFFG`` etc. The point of using dedicated settings like this is twofolded: (i) it makes more sense to the user, and (ii) it makes this workflow independent on `VASP`_ and can in principle be executed with any other backend, say Quantum Espresso as long as the conversion in the backend is done properly.
+   The plugin will then set the correct ``ISIF`` and ``EDIFFG`` etc. The point of using dedicated settings like this is two folded: (i) it makes more sense to the user, and (ii) it makes this workflow independent on `VASP`_ and can in principle be executed with any other backend, say Quantum Espresso as long as the conversion in the backend is done properly.
 This is the role of the :py:class:`ParametersMassage<aiida_vasp.assistant.parameters.ParametersMassage>`.
 The long term